CBDALN Debate Series #2: Fun & games, dystopian stories or practical advice?

 In her 10 minute input will be followed by 20 minutes of questions and discussion.
 The online event is open to the public, so you are very welcome to invite your colleagues!

 The event will take place via Zoom.
-The link to the meeting is:

 The time schedule for the following events in the series looks as following: